cleveland-metroparks/GIS-Update/README.md

 ## India

-### Flights:

-+ Flying when possible to collect imagery for Dispatch navigation database

-### Infrastructure:
+#Infrastructure:

-+ Updated and patched all the servers
++ Updated and patched all the servers (weekly)
++ Working on using parallel-ssh to automate running update scripts
++ Reviewed artillery and whitelist for servers

-### Programming:
+# Programming:

-+ Fast.ai Deep Learning Course to support NR deep learning needs.
-May also augment OpenDroneMap initiatives.
-+ Developer courses through Coursera to sharpen Python skills
-+ Following up on request from Sarah E. to investigate why background map on nursery site is missing

-### Misc:

-+ Review existing imagery for Dispatch project
-+ New Pcard activation
-+ Followed up on request from Foster C. Brown for rock and mineral related imagery
++ Researched relevant Linux certifications and classes; Will begin prepping
++ Python and ML courses
++ Updated the framework for the Nursery Site Map and pulled din new nurseries
++ Fixed KNIME log analysis workflow

 ## Stephen

 ### Infrastructure
-* Phase 1 roll out of Real Estate Land Protection layers.
-Connecting NR staff for review.
-* RE360 Camera project with Case Students completed.
-Now open sourced with partners from Humanitarian OpenStreetMap Team and World Bank involved in next phase of development.
-   * Draft software complete
-   * Draft hardware nearly complete
-   * Deployed demonstration project to Dar es Salaam, Tanzania.
-Later deployment likely to Zanzibar
-* RFP Committee for new Cleveland Metroparks App now complete.

-### ODM360
-* First test deployment complete.

-### Funding opportunities
-* None at this time
+* Testing print-to-pdf functionality for Land Protection Datavase
+* maps-api work complete for phase 1 of mobile app development

 ### Funding
 * In contract for $42,000 work with World Bank TZ extending previous work for datasets for flood innundation modeling from OpenDroneMap
-    * Work continues
+    * Work continues.
+    * Data refinement phase + waiting for addition data from WB team
+    * New invoice issued

-## Upcoming Travel and Presentations
+## Upcoming and Past Travel and Presentations
 * NCGIS presentation on algorithms developed for WB project
+* Upcoming European Geospatial Union presentation